Network Working Group L. Dunbar

 ==+=======+=======+====+======+=======+=======+===

-Another example is an enterprise that wants to isolate the traffic
+Another example is an enterprise that wants to isolate traffic by

-from different departments, with each department having its unique
+departments, ensuring each department having its own unique

-topology and policy.
-The HR department may need to access specific
+topology and policies.
+For instance, the HR department may need to

-applications that are not accessible by the engineering
+access specific systems or resources that are not accessible by

 3.1.4.
 Zero Touch Provisioning

-SD-WAN Zero-Touch Provisioning (ZTP) allows devices to be
+SD-WAN Zero-Touch Provisioning (ZTP) is a network automation

-remote SD-WAN edge usually includes the following steps:
+configurations.
+ZTP for a remote SD-WAN edge usually includes the

-- The SD-WAN edge's customer information and its device
+- The SD-WAN edge's customer information and unique device

 - Upon power-up, the SD-WAN edge can establish the transport

-layer secure connection [BCP195] to its controller, whose URL
+layer secure connection [RFC8446] to its Device Onboarding

-(or IP address) and credential for connection request can be
+Server, whose URL (or IP address) and credential for connection

-preconfigured on the edge device by the manufacture, external
+request can be preconfigured on the edge device by the

-USB drive or secure Email given to the installer.
-The external
+manufacturer, external USB drive or secure Email given to the

-configuration files and settings for the SD-WAN device.
-The
+necessary configuration files and settings for the SD-WAN

-secure Email approach entails sending a secure email containing
+device.
+The secure Email approach entails sending a secure email

-- The SD-WAN Controller authenticates the ZTP request from the
+- The SD-WAN Device Onboarding Server authenticates the ZTP

-remote SD-WAN edge with its configurations.
-Once the
+request from the remote SD-WAN edge with its configurations.

-authentication is successful, it can designate a local network
+Once the authentication is successful, it can designate a SD-WAN

 controller near the SD-WAN edge to pass down the initial

 configurations via the secure channel.
-The local network
+The SD-WAN controller

-controller manages and monitors the communication policies for
+manages and monitors the communication policies for traffic

 3.1.5.
 Constrained Propagation of SD-WAN Edge Properties